Orbitist/orbitist.github.io/_posts/2014-06-20-plastics-in-the-great-lakes.md

 cartodbapi: "http://orbitist.cartodb.com/api/v2/viz/082f6fa0-02c6-11e4-8296-0e73339ffa50/viz.json"
 ---

-This is a working map of data collected by Sherri Mason of the state university of New York at Fredonia. {% include cvi %}[42.870174,-78.877876], 16{% include cvo %}
+This is a map of data collected by Sherri Mason at the State University of New York at Fredonia {% include cvi %}[42.870174,-78.877876], 16{% include cvo %}showing plastic concentrations in the Great lakes.

+Through this survey we now know that micro-bead plastics used in many household products like facial scrubs and toothpastes can accumulate in waterways and impact natural ecosystems.